LouisTsiattalou/website/content/cv/index.md

 **Data Science Team Leader**: Department for Business, Energy and Industrial Strategy

-I previously lead a team of Data Scientists working in Rapid Response and advanced techniques at the department.
+I previously led a team of Data Scientists working in Rapid Response and advanced techniques at the department.
 I was the senior official in charge of high-profile projects involving up to 6 other data scientists working concurrently.
 These research projects could involve anything from backend